-The size of the cluster statistics information file can be set between 1 and 99 MB.
 The number of cluster statistics information files to be generated differs depending on their configurations.
 Some configurations may cause a large number of files to be generated.
 Therefore, consider setting the size of the cluster statistics information file according to the configuration.
 The maximum size of the cluster statistics information file is calculated with the following formula: